Virginia Tech® home

 How Do I Apply?

-Email a cover letter expressing why you are interested in participating in the institute at this stage in your career as well as your current resume to Bonnie Svrcek, institute coordinator.
+Email a cover letter expressing why you are interested in participating in the Institute at this stage in your career as well as your current resume to Bonnie Svrcek, Institute coordinator at bsvrcek@gmail.com no later than midnight Wednesday, Jan.
+3, 2024.
+Explain in your cover letter your career goals and how you believe the Institute will help you achieve such goals.
+Explain how you will use your experience to “pay it forward.”
 Please email Bonnie with any questions you may have prior to application.

 Program Details

 • Who: The Institute will be limited to 25 women aspiring to fill leadership positions in local government.
-Participants should be prepared to be actively engaged and attend every session to learn from one another and from content leaders.
+Participants should be committed to be actively engaged and attend every session to learn from one another and from content leaders.
+Participants may miss one in-person session and one virtual session, if necessary.
+Missing more than these two sessions will disqualify a participant from receiving the Certificate of Completion.

 In the News